-TABLE II-1 - TYPE OF HARVEST TREATMENT AND CORRESPONDING ACRES UNDER ACTION ALTERNATIVE B adopted.
-Our intention with choosing such stands is that management guidelines will be in place during the effective period of this EIS.
-At this time, stands that are classified as old-growth were checked to verify that they met the definition of Green et al (1992).The definition gives a minimum number of large trees per acre by habitat-type group for the stand to be classified as oldgrowth.
-See FIGURE II-2 - OLD-GROWTH STANDS MEETING GREEN ET AL DEFINITION, for stands in the project area meeting the criteria, as presented in the stand-level inventory (SLI) database.
+During the writing of the DEIS, DNRC was involved in administrative rule development.
+Eight sales were enjoined by a court order until rules were developed according to Montana Administrative Procedures Act.
+This particular project was developed after the court order was in place and prior to the new administrative rules being adopted.
+Therefore, this project was developed under the auspices of the SFLMP and its Resource Management Standards.
+At this time, stands that are classified as old-growth were checked to verify that they met the definition of Green et al., (1992) as adopted by the department.
+The definition gives a minimum number of large trees per acre by habitat-type group for the stand to be classified as old-growth.
+See FIGURE II-2 - STANDS THAT MEET GREEN ET AL., DEFINITION FOR OLD GROWTH, for stands in the project area meeting the criteria, as presented in the stand-level inventory (SLI) database.
 As part of the field reconnaissance, the stands selected for treatment were verified.